 The alternatives being considered in the EIS include:

 The Light Rail Alternative would use diesel-powered light rail vehicles, operating on new dedicated tracks and/or sharing portions of Conrail track.
-This alternative would serve approximately fourteen (14) new stations along the alignment; station locations will be studied during the EIS phase.
+This alternative would serve approximately fourteen (14) new stations along the alignment; station locations will be refined during the EIS phase.

 - No Action Alternative: This Alternative is included in the Draft EIS as a means of comparing and evaluating the impacts and benefits of the GCL alternatives.
-The No Action Alternative represents future conditions in the EIS analysis year of 2035 without the GCL Project.
-The No Action Alternative includes the existing transit and transportation system in Southern New Jersey plus planned improvements for which the need, commitment, financing and public and political support have been identified, and which may reasonably be expected to be implemented.
+The No Action Alternative represents future conditions in the EIS analysis year of 2040 without the GCL Project.
+The No Action Alternative includes the existing transit and transportation system in Southern New Jersey plus planned improvements for which the need, commitment, financing, and public and political support have been identified, and which may reasonably be expected to be implemented.

 Alternatives Analysis Study Documents